 Our Family Connections in Hungary

-Many of you know we were able to go to Hungary in May 2012.
+Many of you know we were able to go to Hungary in May 2012 as a family.
 What a wonderful experience!
 Yes, we saw the beautiful countryside.
 Yes, we saw amazing architecture, and, yes, we ate some incredible meals.
-But then there was the best part of the trip!
+But then there was the best part of the trip:

-Meet Erika–she was so brave being the first to initiate all the contact, having us in her parents’ home, and traveling with us for 5 days.
+Meet Erika–she was so brave being the first to initiate all the contact with relatives she had not met before, having us in her parents’ home, and agreeing to travel with us for 5 days before she had met us.
 She does a much better job with her English than we do with Hungarian!
 And she is delightful!

 [Pictured l to r: Erika, Landon, Elizabeth, Hannah, and Lauren]